High-rise buildings can be sustainable

-An important consideration when examining this question is evaluating high rise in the context of urban density.
-A new study by Dr. Anthony Wood, Executive Director of the Council for Tall Buildings and Urban Habitat (CTBUH) ”Dense Downtown vs. Suburban Dispersed: A Pilot Study on Urban Sustainability” considers not only the buildings as standalone elements but includes other factors such as infrastructure requirements (roads, utilities) and the energy impact of transport.
+Here, it is important to consider high rise in the context of urban density; a new study by Dr. Anthony Wood, Executive Director of the Council for Tall Buildings and Urban Habitat (CTBUH) ”Dense Downtown vs. Suburban Dispersed: A Pilot Study on Urban Sustainability” not only considers buildings as standalone elements but includes other factors such as infrastructure requirements (roads, utilities) and the energy impact of transport.

 Among other things, the study shows that low-rise suburban development can require up to 5-10 times the road and energy infrastructure as high rise.
 Thus, while tall buildings as a stand-alone solution have an inherently higher embodied energy, high rise can be part of an overall more sustainable solution when considered in a wider context.

-This is why independent experts argue that it can often be easier to optimize sustainability in a smaller area than if building an urban sprawl – as transport problems and their associated health and economic effects are avoided.
+This is why independent experts argue that it is often easier to optimize sustainability in a smaller area than building an urban sprawl – as transport problems and their associated health and economic effects are avoided.
 According to Deo Prasad, Director of the Centre for Sustainable Built Environments, urban sprawl is “a far worse option than high rises.”

-However, as an industry we must also challenge ourselves to make stand-alone high rise more sustainable and part of the solution to the resource and climate crisis
+However, as an industry we must also challenge ourselves to make stand-alone high rise more sustainable and part of the solution to the resource and climate crisis, rather than an issue.

 The use of offsite construction is evolving beyond assembling small 2D elements.
 We are now prefabricating full 3D modular building components from bathroom pods to full hotel rooms or apartments.
 We are currently trying to challenge the upper limits for modular high rise, and we are developing prototypes for full 3D modular high rise.